Guillem d'Areny-Plandolit

-Guillem Maria d'Areny i de Plandolit, 3rd baron Senaller and Gramenet, (19 February 1822 – 23 February 1876) was an Andorran nobleman and politician.
+Guillem Maria d'Areny i de Plandolit, 3rd baron of Senaller and Gramenet, (19 February 1822 – 23 February 1876) was an Andorran nobleman and politician.

 Biography

 Early life

 Guillem d'Areny-Plandolit was born on 19 February 1822, in Seu d'Urgell – close to the Principality of Andorra in the Catalan Pyrenees.
 The only son of Josep Plandolit Targarona and Maria Rosa Areny, Areny-Plandolit belonged to one of the most prominent Catalan families at the time, with a long industrial and commercial background that traces its origins back to the 17th century.

 His mother died nine months after his birth, in September.
 Afterward, Josep and his son moved to Andorra, settling in Ordino where he eventually remarried.
 Josep died on 17 July 1843, aged 55, after a long illness.
 In 1841, at the age of 19, Areny-Plandolit married Maria Dolores Parella, Baroness of Senaller.
 They had seven children, five of whom survived to adulthood.